-Ingesting vitamin D, even during the summer, is a good idea.
+Ingesting vitamin D, even during summer, is a good idea.
 That way it absorbs directly into the intestinal mucosa.

 Seasonal Grocery List

-All of these words reflect imbalances that are caused by excess heat in the body.
-Ayurveda calls this heat “pitta.”
+All of these reflect imbalances caused by excess heat in the body.
+Ayurveda calls this heat pitta.

-Why You Should Eat Cherries This Summer: The bright, hot days of summer are upon us, and what better way to beat the heat than with nature’s bounty: cherries!
+Why You Should Eat Cherries This Summer: Bright, hot days of summer are upon us.
+What better way to beat the heat than with nature’s bounty: cherries!

-*Cannot be combined with any other promotions, discounts, or coupons.
+Cannot be combined with any other discounts.